Machine Unlearning using Forgetting Neural Networks: Abstract

 \section{Abstract}

-Modern computer systems store vast amounts of personal data, enabling advances in AI and ML but risking user privacy and trust.
-For privacy reasons, it is desired sometimes for an ML model to forget part of the data it was trained on.
-This paper presents a new approach to machine unlearning using forgetting neural networks (FNN).
-FNNs are neural networks with specific \emph{forgetting layers}, that take inspiration from the processes involved when a human brain forgets.
-While FNNs had been proposed as a theoretical construct, they have not been previously used as a machine unlearning method.
-We describe four different types of forgetting layers and study their properties.
-In our experimental evaluation, we report our results on the MNIST handwritten digit recognition and fashion datasets.
-The effectiveness of the unlearned models was tested using Membership Inference Attacks (MIA).
-Successful experimental results demonstrate the great potential of our proposed method for dealing with the machine unlearning problem. \keywords{Forgetting Neural Network \and Membership Inference Attacks (MIA) \and Ebbinghaus forgetting curve \and Neural Network.}
+{Modern computer systems store vast amounts of personal data, enabling advances in AI and ML but risking user privacy and trust.
+For privacy reasons, it is sometimes desired for an ML model to forget part of the data it was trained on.
+In this paper, we introduce a novel unlearning approach based on \emph{Forgetting Neural Networks} (FNNs), a neuroscience-inspired architecture that explicitly encodes forgetting through multiplicative decay factors.
+While FNNs had previously been studied as a theoretical construct, we provide the first concrete implementation and demonstrate their effectiveness for targeted unlearning.
+We propose several variants with per-neuron forgetting factors, including rank-based assignments guided by activation levels, and evaluate them on MNIST and Fashion-MNIST benchmarks.
+Our method systematically removes information associated with forget sets while preserving performance on retained data.
+Membership inference attacks confirm the effectiveness of FNN-based unlearning in erasing information about the training data from the neural network.
+These results establish FNNs as a promising foundation for efficient and interpretable unlearning.}